ArnoVdH/photoblog/content/timeline.md

 For a professional curriculum vitae, click [here](/files/curriculum.pdf) (in Dutch, 42 kB PDF).

 ### 2021
+* Built my own computer for the first time
 * Deleted Facebook account

 ### 2020